 Members of the sponsoring organization will remain alert, engaged, and avail-able to work with Campus Safety/ local police agency personnel.
 Each will be respectful of each other’s needs and requests.

 Members of the sponsoring organization are responsible for checking all UC students’ ID cards upon entering the event.
 They are also responsible for the collection and organization of non-UC identification cards.
 Non-UC identification cards will be collected and placed in alphabetical order.
 Identification cards must never be left unattended.
 At the end of the evening the sponsor-ing organization will return all identification cards to guests in an orderly and timely manner.
 Unclaimed ID cards will be turned in to Campus Safety at the end of the event.

 Members of the sponsoring organization are responsible for decorating the space in a safe and responsible manner.
 No paper may be used to cover existing windows or to restrict the view.

 Code of Conduct

 All attendants of events hosted either on Utica College campus or by a Utica College club or organization are held to the Utica College Code of Conduct.
 The Code of Conduct can be found online at: http://www.utica.edu/student/conduct/index.cfm

 For more information on the Utica College Code of Conduct please contact the Office of Student Affairs at x3100.

 The next party is always contingent upon the success of the last party.
-When serious problems occur during these events, the Director of Student Activities reserves the right to cancel any and all party activities until further notice.
+When serious problems occur during these events, the Director of Student Living and College Engagement reserves the right to cancel any and all party activities until further notice.